Alexsimulation/circuit_solver/README.md

 # Examples:
 - Example 1: Simple DC circuit.
 Learn how to define the circuit geometry, potential sources and resistances, and get the results.
 - Example 2: AC circuit.
-See how impedance and phasors are inputed in the solver.
+See how impedance and phasors are given to the solver.